welovedatascience/targeter/cran-comments.md

 * This is a new release: first public version

+* A reference somewhat specific to the package is mentionned in README file.
-* No specific references available for that package, I might add some generic references about Information Value usage if required.
+  I might add some generic references about Information Value usage if required.
-  The variant for numeric targets is a creation of mine, work in progress to analyze it (hopefully a student's master thesis so not for tomorrow...)
+  The adaptation for numeric targets is though a creation of mine, work in progress to analyze it (hopefully a student's master thesis, so not for tomorrow...)

 ### Notes review